 “The road to success and the road to failure are almost exactly the same.” — Colin R. Davis

 It’s ironic to think that my greatest achievements resulted from countless years of misery.
 Over and over, I failed at life.
-Romantic relationships were not my forte, school-life was hit and miss, friends came in and out of my life like the inanimate couple does in a cuckoo weather house and society seemed to have no place for a person like me.
-As a result, Sacha the teenager walked through life a whiny little emo girl with the weight of the world on her black hoodie-ridden shoulders.
+Romantic relationships were not my forte, school-life was hit and miss, friends came in and out of my life like the inanimate couple does a cuckoo weather house, and society seemed to have no place for a person like me.
+As a result of these experiences, Sacha the teenager walked through life a whiny little emo girl with the weight of the world on her black hoodie-ridden shoulders.

 If only she’d known what an honour it was to experience all that shite.